hpc2n/linux-command-line-101/docs/intro.md

 Using the Linux/Unix shell is fundamental for a large number of advanced computing tasks, including in HPC (high-performance computing).

-In addition, most HPC centers supercomputers run some flavour of Linux because it:
+In addition, most HPC clusters run some flavour of Linux because it:

 - Is stable and reliable
 - Is customisable